ibm-cloud-docs/dns-svcs/getting-started.md

 ## Step 2: Add a DNS zone
 {: #step-2-add-dns-zone}

-1. From the resource page, select the desired {{site.data.keyword.dns_short}} instance.
+1. From the resource page, select the {{site.data.keyword.dns_short}} instance.
 1. Click the **Create zone** button on the DNS Zones page.
 1. Enter a fully qualified domain name for the zone and optionally add a label and description.
 The maximum number of levels a domain name can have is 5.
 You can define subdomains within the zone later.
 1. Click **Create zone**.
-1. If the zone creation is successful, you will be directed to the zone details page.
+1. If the zone creation is successful, you are directed to the zone details page.

 ## Step 3: Add a VPC as a permitted network to the DNS zone
 {:#step-3-add-vpc-as-permitted-network-to-dns-zone}

-1. Select the desired zone from the table on the DNS Zones page.
+1. Select the zone from the table on the DNS Zones page.
 1. Select the **Permitted networks** tab.
 1. Click **Add network**.
-1. Select the region from the **Region** drop-down menu to see the list of permitted networks in that region.
+1. Select the region from the **Region** drop-down menu to see the list of networks in that region.
 1. Select the network from the list and click **Add network**.

-This request adds the network to the zone, which gives the all resources in the network access to the zone.
+Resources in the VPC can resolve records associated with the DNS zone (see [Step 4](#step-4-add-dns-resource-records) to add records to the DNS zone).
+The DHCP server returns the DNS servers (`161.26.0.7` and `161.26.0.8`) provided by {{site.data.keyword.dns_short}} in its responses.
+If you have DHCP disabled on a server in the VPC, it is your responsibility to configure the DNS server IP addresses statically on that server, according to your operating system's documentation.

 ## Step 4: Add DNS resource records
 {:#step-4-add-dns-resource-records}